RidvnOlgn/ShoppingAssistantAIAgents/ARCHITECTURE.md

-# Project Architecture
+# Shopping Assistant AI Agents Architecture

-This diagram illustrates the workflow of the Shopping Assistant AI Agents project.
+This document explains the technical architecture, components, and data flow of the Shopping Assistant AI Agents project.
+The project is an agent-based system built on LangChain and local LLMs (via Ollama) to help users create ingredient lists for recipes.

+## High-Level Diagram

 ```mermaid
 %%{